robifis/CS50W/lecture5_CS50W/lecture5-SQL.md

 |3|4|9|500|
 |4|6|5|120|

-Once we create separate tables where we associate unique id's to individual items we can then create associated tables where we reference items from one table and associate them to another table, without hardcoding any values into them.
+Once we create separate tables where we associate unique ids to individual items we can then create associated tables where we reference items from one table and associate them to another table, without hardcoding any values into them.

 ### Joining Databases
 SQL allows us to join multiple queries together in order to be able to see data.
 If we're only using unique ID's then it's difficult to see the data properly and it doesn't make things immediately obvious.
 Such a **JOIN** query could look like this
 ```